CORONA UPDATE: Important information for passengers and visitors

 Corona test centres

-The corona test centres at Dresden and Leipzig/Halle Airports are facilities established by the Free State of Saxony and the Association of Statutory Health Insurance Physicians in Saxony (KVS).
+The corona test centre at Leipzig/Halle Airport are facilities established by the Free State of Saxony and the Association of Statutory Health Insurance Physicians in Saxony (KVS).

 Passengers arriving in Saxony who have spent time in a risk area abroad can obtain a test on arrival.
-Passengers arriving or returning from risk areas in Germany are entitled to a free test if required by the health authority (Federal Coronavirus Test Regulation of 14 October 2020).
+Passengers arriving or returning from risk areas in Germany are entitled to a free test if required by the health authority.

-Signposts indicate the location of the test centres and they are situated in the public areas at both airports:
+Signposts indicate the location of the test centre and it is situated in the public area at the airport: